top of page

 Understanding Dust

 When it comes to renovations, dust is an inevitable part of the process.
+If left uncontrolled, it will get into every nook and cranny in your home, making for a tedious cleanup post-reno.
 Dust is made up of tiny airborne particles that vary widely in size, and understanding these sizes is key to grasping their impact.
 The most commonly referenced sizes are PM10 and PM2.5, where "PM" stands for Particulate Matter, followed by the particle's diameter in micrometers (µm).

 • PM10: These particles are smaller than 10 micrometers in diameter (about one-tenth the width of a human hair) and include dust from materials like drywall, wood, and concrete.
 PM10 can irritate the nose, throat, and eyes but is typically too large to penetrate deep into the lungs or get into your bloodstream.